-Alba Environmental Risk Management LLC offers a uniquely broad range of environmental risk management tools, one that includes surplus lines insurance brokering as well as legal services.
+Alba Environmental Law & Risk Management LLC offers a uniquely broad range of environmental risk management tools, one that includes surplus lines insurance brokering as well as legal services.
 Alba does this because, unlike 98% of other policies, environmental insurance is a “surplus lines” product and, therefore, its policy language and terms are not subject to any regulatory review.
 For that reason, environmental policies can be sold only through licensed surplus lines brokers, and environmental policy language and terms must be individually reviewed and negotiated by attorneys to the same degree as other customized contracts.
 Alba enables clients to obtain these two required services from one firm with deep experience in both.
 Prior to establishing Alba, its Founder, Michael Hill, was outside counsel to the largest user of environmental insurance in the U.S., and then Chairman of the world’s largest environmental insurance brokerage.

 In addition to the complexities of the policies themselves, environmental insurance is typically obtained to support related legal contracts, e.g., fixed-price cleanup contracts, or sale contracts involving contaminated land (“brownfields”).
 For that reason, the broker and attorney involved in environmental policy negotiations and revisions must also understand (and, typically, participate in negotiating) the contracts that the insurance is to support.